mikolmogorov/Ragout/docs/USAGE.md

 Please let us know, if you have any issues with that changes.

 Repeat Resolution
 -----------------

 As the main Ragout algorithm works only with unique synteny blocks, we filter all repetitive ones before building the breakpoint graph.
 Therefore, some target sequences (generally, short and repetitive contigs) will be ignored.
-Some portion of them is put back on the refinement step of the algorithm.
+(some portion of them will be put back during the refinement step of the algorithm)

-To incorporate these repetitive fragments into final scaffolds you can turn on new experimental algorithm, which tries to separate different instances of each single repeat based on their "context" (--repeats option).
-Depending on the input assembly, you may get a significant increase in the number of incorporated fragments, therefore decreasing scaffolds gaps.
+To incorporate these repetitive fragments into the assembly you can use the experimental algorithm, which tries to resolve the repetitive contigs and find their positions in the assmebly (--repeats option).
+Depending on nature of the input, you may get a significant increase in the assembly coverage, therefore decreasing scaffolds gaps.
 However, if there are copy number variations between reference and target genomes, the algorithm could make some false insertions.

 Refinement with Assembly Graph
 ------------------------------

-Ragout uses assembly (overlap) graph to incorporate very short / repetitive contigs into assembly.
+Ragout uses assembly (overlap) graph to incorporate very short / repetitive contigs into the assembly.
 First, this graph is reconstructed by overlapping input contigs/scaffolds (see Sequence Data section for requirements).
 Then Ragout scaffolds which are already available are being "threaded" through this graph to find the true "genome path".